bethinkpl/bit-docs/web.md

 **Prerequisite knowledge**:

 ### Master
-- I am aware of common efficiency issues that come with a web application, and I know how to deal with them. (eg. caching, HA, CDN,)
+- I am aware of common efficiency issues that come with a web application, and I know how to deal with them. (eg. caching, code optimazation, transfer speed optimization, CDN, load balancing)
 - ...

 ## Sources